CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

 tsbs_load_questdb --file /tmp/bigcpu --workers 4
 ```

-To add O3 support, we went for a novel solution that yielded surprisingly good
+To add out-of-order support, we went for a novel solution that yielded
-performance versus well-trodden approaches such as B-trees or LSM-based
+surprisingly good performance versus well-trodden approaches such as B-trees or
-ingestion frameworks.
-We're happy to have shared the journey, and we're eagerly
+LSM-based ingestion frameworks.
+We're happy to have shared the journey, and
-awaiting feedback from the community.
+we're eagerly awaiting feedback from the community.

 For more details, the
 [GitHub release for version 6.0](https://github.com/questdb/questdb/releases/tag/6.0.0)